gethiox/HIDI/README.md

 - new "cc_learning" action for easier analog input CC learning
 - CC learn mode - easier way to learn CC with unstable analog input, also useful for multi-axis analog sticks.
 - Precompiled builds for various targets
+- Embedded config directory, if config directory doesn't exist, application will create default one
+- automatic update of factory configurations (if there are new ones or modified). hidi.config stays intact.

 # TODO
 - improve throttling logic to the best possible solution